digital-asset/daml/docs/source/concepts/local-ledger.rst

 They relieve the painter from computing the consequences of the choice and enable him to check that the action conforms to the Daml model.

 Similarly, being an actor of an **Exercise** action induces order with respect to other uses of the contract only if the actor is a contract stakeholder.
-This is because non-stakeholder actors of an **Exercise** action merely authorize the action, but they do not track whether the contract is active; this is what signatories and observers are for.
+This is because non-stakeholder actors of an **Exercise** action merely authorize the action, but they do not track whether the contract is active; this is what signatories and contract observers are for.
+Analogously, choice observers of an **Exercise** action benefit from the ordering guarantees only if they are contract stakeholders.

 .. _causality-example-depend-on-party: